lloydmeta/metascraper/README.md

 A Scala library built on Akka actors and [jsoup](http://jsoup.org/) that allows you to retrieve meta data from pages at specified URLs, prioritising [Open Graph tags](http://ogp.me/) over traditional tags if they exist.

+Tested against Scala 2.10.x, OpenJDK 6 and 7, and Oracle JDK 7.

 ## Installation

 Add the following to your `build.sbt`